where it all begins

 The Willamette Valley

-The Willamette Valley AVA has many varied soils, aspects & hidden valleys to be explored.
+The Willamette Valley AVA has many varied soils, aspects, and hidden valleys to be explored.

-We seek sites and relationships with farmers who share our interest in understanding what this wine growing valley is possible of.
+We seek sites and relationships with farmers who share our interest in understanding what this winegrowing valley is capable of.

-Our work in wine is not limited to just farming philosophies, but is rooted deeply in a commitment to our farmers and farm-workers who rely on this wine industry to sustain them.
-Every element of the wine industry is intertwined, nothing is done alone.
+Our work in wine is not limited to farming philosophies; it is rooted in a deep commitment to the farmers and farmworkers who rely on this industry for their livelihoods.
+Every element of the wine industry is interconnected, and nothing is done alone.

-For these reasons, along with a need for exploration of possibility, we work to build a complex and healthy wine conversation in these hills.
+For these reasons, and out of a desire to explore what is possible, we work to build a complex and healthy wine conversation in these hills.

-By working with a diverse selection of varieties, labor can extend throughout our growing season to provide economic security to both farmers and farm-workers by focusing on diverse plantings of early, mid & late-ripening grapes.
+By working with a diverse selection of varieties, labor can be extended throughout the growing season to provide economic security to both farmers and farmworkers by focusing on plantings of early, mid-, and late-ripening grapes.

 where the grapes are grown